csd111/pytorch-nflow/README.md

 # pytorch-nflow

-A pytorch implementation of Normalizing Flow networks
+A pytorch re-implementation of 2 Normalizing Flow networks : Real-NVP and Glow.

 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.